eguneys/lheadsup-play/STORY.md

 ### Task #2 Evaluate the Hand Strength

-As mentioned previously, this function is slow as is currently used, so we will attempt at calculating this faster using neural networks.
+As mentioned previously, the `ehs` function to evaluate the hand strength, is slow as is currently used, so we will attempt at calculating this faster using neural networks.

 This is a simplified version of algorithm explained [in this wiki article](https://en.wikipedia.org/wiki/Effective_hand_strength_algorithm).
 At 4 phases of a poker round, preflop, flop, turn and river, player has two cards at hand, and 5 cards on the board are revealed in each phase.
 So given total of 7 cards, a player makes up his hand by selecting 5 cards that makes up the best hand.
 But hand strength takes into account not only unrevealed cards on the board, but also the opponents two cards that might possibly beat player's own hand also using the board.
 Thus the hand strength is calculated by simulating possible cards that are unknown by random selection 50 times and calculating the win ratio against those simulations.